 What is the Feast of Booths?

 The Feast of Booths (Sukkot in Hebrew) was important for those in the OT and the NT.
-It was one of three times a year where all of the males in Israel were mandated to come to Jerusalem before God (Deut 16:16).
-The Feast of Booths was an 8 day celebration (beginning Tishri 15 on the Jewish Calendar), which happens to be in September/October in our calendar.
+It was one of three times a year when all of the males in Israel were mandated to come to Jerusalem before God (Deut 16:16).
+The Feast of Booths was an 8-day celebration (beginning Tishri 15 on the Jewish Calendar), which happens to be in September/October in our calendar.
 During this feast, the people would live in temporary shelters (booths) and give offerings to the Lord (Lev 23:36).
 According to Lev 23:42, this was for native Jews only.

 The Purpose of the Feast of Booths

 The purpose of the Feast of Booths was to remind Israel that God brought them out of the land of Egypt, redeeming His people and giving them salvation from Egypt (Lev 26:43).
 Israel went from living in Egypt to the wilderness at Sinai, and their temporary shelters during the Feast of Booths was to be a reminder of when the nation lived in temporary shelters coming out of Egypt.
 It was a reminder of God’s faithfulness and goodness to Israel.

 The Feast of Booths and the Kingdom of God